ficusjs/ficusjs-app-shell/packages/ui-loader/README.md

 ### `createLoader(options)`

 The `createLoader(options)` function loads the initial UI for the app.
-The initial UI is the minimal UI required for the app to be usable.
-The initial UI is loaded as soon as possible, and is responsible for loading the rest of the app.
+The initial UI is the minimal HTML required for the app to be presented to the user.
+The initial UI is typically rendered using placeholders before the content is fully loaded.
+The loader is then responsible for loading the rest of the app.

 Options can be passed to the `createLoader(options)` function to configure the loader.
 The following example shows the default values for each option.
 When passing options, all properties are optional so you only need to override the values you want to change.